Gift Ideas for Modern Sailors on the San Francisco Bay | Modern Sailing

 Want to find the perfect gift to celebrate the sailor in your life?
 (Or need inspiration for your own wishlist?)
-This guide offers a variety of options, from stocking stuffers to sailing lessons, all designed to enhance everyone's sailing experience.
+This guide offers a variety of options, from stocking stuffers to sailing lessons, including some local finds, all designed to enhance everyone's sailing experience.

 Under $10